New post-Brexit border systems may not be working ahead of launch

 Eurotunnel will begin processing coaches and lorries with the EES on October 12, which will not require the kiosks, but hopes to start using them for car passengers by the end of the year.

-Its version of the system, which cost roughly 80 million euro (£70 million), aims to process 700 vehicles an hour, using 224 kiosks at peak times in the Folkestone terminal.
+Its version of the system, which cost roughly 80 million euro (£70 million), aims to process 700 vehicles an hour, using 224 kiosks at peak times across its two terminals.

+A Eurotunnel spokesperson said: “At Eurotunnel, the initial stage will focus on coach and freight traffic only and will be managed directly at the border by PAF (Police Aux Frontieres – French border police).

+“Freight drivers will be able to remain in their lorries to complete their EES formalities.

 Eurostar has spent £11 million overhauling its border facilities at London St Pancras station, building 49 kiosks.